Otta seal: Where Otta seal is used

 Otta seal is primarily used in places that do not have strict requirements for strength, grading, particle shape, binder adhesion, and dust content, which have low capital and expect relatively low traffic (up to 500 vehicles per day).
 Currently, Otta seal is most prevalent in Norway, Sweden, Iceland, and Botswana and common in Bangladesh, Australia, and parts of Africa.

-Political impact

-Politically Otta seal is a useful alternative versus other types of road surfaces.
-A city council member of a city that uses Otta seal explained that it is very cost efficient since with Otta seal they can resurface a road every 5–10 years without having to tear the whole road up every time it needs to be resurfaced.
-This lengthens the road life and makes it very economical.

-Social impact

-Otta seal does not cause prolonged delays in traffic, it takes few hours to resurface a road and is usable almost immediately afterwards.
-Since this is mainly used on side roads it is important that it is done quickly to prevent people from not being able to get to their houses.
-One negative impact is the loose gravel can cause chips or damage to windshields, but odds of this happening is lowered in slower moving traffic areas.

-Environmental impact

-Environmentally, Otta seal helps to lower the dust level.
-This helps the environment in many ways; helps with driving visibility, decrease health problems caused by dust, and reduce harm done to crops.
-Another environmental benefit is that the materials used in its production are easily acceptable.
-There is also a reduction in environmental degradation.

 Costs

 Otta seal is considered to be a low cost seal.
 With its low initial cost and less demanding maintenance, it is a very cheap alternative for road surfaces.
 The cost for a double layer Otta seal is about US $2.00 to US $2.70 per square meter (US $2.40 to US $3.25 per square yard) and will last from 8 to 15 years.
 For a road that is 1.6 km (1 mile) long and 12 m (40 feet) wide it would cost between US $39,000 to US $52,000.